Before Your NP Employment Search, Take Time for Reflection

 Margaret A. Fitzgerald, DNP, FNP-BC, NP-C, FAANP, CSP, FAAN, DCC, FNAP

-An oft-quoted rule of job hunting is that the more competitive the employment market and the more responsible the position, the more you need to prepare for the job search (for tips on initiating your search, see Dr. Vanessa Pomarico’s article “Searching for Your First NP Position Amid the Coronavirus Pandemic”).
+An oft-quoted rule of job hunting is that the more competitive the employment market and the more responsible the position, the more you need to prepare for the job search.
 With a wider variety of practice opportunities and increased responsibility for NPs, new NPs seeking a job must be well-prepared to find or create the right position.
 NPs must also develop sophisticated negotiation skills to maximize the compensation for their new position, as well as effectively leverage the clinical experience many NPs bring to the workplace.
 Few NPs, whether they are new to practice or are longtime clinicians, feel adequately prepared to take on the task of high-level employment negotiation.
 The following information has been developed to help you with this important step in your professional journey.
 Before embarking on this next step, set time aside for reflection.
 You might be tempted to skip this, believing you do not have the time; however, you have devoted tremendous energy, resources, and time to becoming an NP.
 You owe it to yourself, and to those who have supported you in your professional and personal development, to invest in this.
 During this time of reflection, write down your answers to the following questions.
 You do not need to share your answers with anyone, but personal dialogue can serve as a guide as you look for the NP position that is the best fit for you.
 As you ponder these questions, you might also realize that you have strengths that you have not appreciated.

 Q: Why did I become an NP?